Let’s take risks and follow our passion

 Over time I kept looking for a new job, where I could find a purpose to go to work every day and two months later I came across a job opening on LinkedIn in a tech startup from Assam.
 I researched about them and was fascinated by its vision of boosting the IT ecosystem of Northeast India.
 It was a very small team at that time but I could feel the passion and energy even before I set foot in the office.

-What’s really helped me is that I was empowered to believe in the embracement of new ideas and for instilling in me the value of hard work, ownership, and self-sustainability.
+What’s really helped me is that I was empowered to believe in the embracement of new ideas and instill in me the value of hard work, ownership, and self-sustainability.
 I‘m currently a Marketing Communications Specialist wearing multiple hats for content marketing, video creation, blogging, PR, client prospecting- it’s never a dull, boring routine and I’m getting hack together experiments quickly to see if they’ll work.